deconf/Analytics-Insights/readme.txt

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
 Inserts the latest tracking code in every page of your site.

 == Description ==
-Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits (sessions), number of visitors (users), bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.
+Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics data and reports about: number of sessions, number of visitors (users), page views, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.

-Authorized users can also view statistics like views, unique views and searches, on frontend, at the end of each article.
+This plugin also inserts the latest version of the Google Analytics tracking code in every page of your site.
+The tracking code is fully customizable through options and hooks.

 > <strong>Google Analytics Dashboard on GitHub</strong><br>
 > You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.